alexh2o17/TrueFilm/README.md

 - [ZIO](https://zio.dev/) - Type-safe, composable asynchronous and concurrent programming for Scala.
 - [doobie](https://tpolecat.github.io/doobie/) - doobie is a pure functional JDBC layer for Scala and Cats.

 I choose Scala because I think is one of the best language to interact with Data.
 I choose ZIO, fs2 and doobie, cause allow to write functional, test and preserve computational resource in a simple way.
-Moreover, today there few example on git with these tools, so I thought I’d make my own contribution
+Moreover, today there few example on git with these tools, so I thought I’d make my own contribution.

 ## Solution Overview